mk-fg/clearlooks-phenix-humanity/README.rst

   Specify -t/--rebuild-templates option for awf-gtk3-wrapper.py to also rebuild .css files from .tpl.css changes via `css-templater.py`_ script next to it.

+- `magnus (local fork with color tweaks)`_ - simple tool to zoom-in on and compare small theme elements.

+  Allows to freeze-compare zoomed elements side-by-side and also applies color tweaks to source pixels, to map relatively limited color ranges of this theme to a much large output color range, making e.g. various small border/gradient details much easier to distinguish visually (esp. on cheap displays).

 - `GTK+ CSS Overview`_ - outlines what is possible in GTK3 CSS.
 - `GTK+ CSS Properties`_ - reference for all supported CSS properties.
 - `GTK+ Inspector`_ - "CSS" tab there allows to easily paste/override/test theme parts on the fly.

-- `magnus (local fork with color tweaks)`_ - simple tool to zoom in on small theme elements.

-  Also applies color correction to source pixels, to map relatively limited color range of this theme to a much large output color range, making e.g. various small border/gradient details much easier to distinguish visually (esp. on cheap displays).

 - `Clearlooks-Phénix theme`_ - GTK3 theme which this rework is based on,
   as it looks quite like Human-Murrine GTK2 (which itself was based on